Lead in Protein Powders: Understanding the Risk and Safety Standards

 Environmental Sources: How Contamination Occurs (Soil, Processing, Raw Ingredients)

-So how does lead get into protein powders?
+So, how does lead get into protein powders?
 According to the Consumer Reports analysis, the highest levels of lead were found in plant-based protein powders, particularly those containing pea protein.
 Why plants?
 As plants grow, they absorb both nutrients that help them develop and contaminants such as heavy metals like lead from the surrounding soil.
-Further, isolating protein from plant sources requires several mechanized steps, each of which provides an opportunity to introduce lead into the product.
+Further, isolating protein from plant sources requires several mechanized steps, each of which presents an opportunity for lead to be introduced into the product.
 Among plants, pea protein is likely the primary source, simply because it is more popular than other plant proteins.
 The end result: plant protein supplements tend to have much higher lead levels than dairy-based supplements (such as casein and whey).

 Safety Standards and Regulatory Gaps